Brass Prusa Nozzle with a 0.4mm diameter designed for Original Prusa 3D printers with the Nextruder hotend

 A camera for Prusa CORE One, CORE One+, and CORE One L printers, allowing remote monitoring of prints via Prusa Connect and the mobile app.
 Equipped with high-quality optics and IR illumination, it allows viewing of the printer even in complete darkness and supports timelapse with a 5–300-second interval.
 The camera operates at temperatures up to 65°C, can be mounted in the printer chamber, and operates in day, night, or automatic modes.
 Magnetic mounting and full integration with Prusa Connect ensure easy installation, security, and firmware updates.
 Prusa Research Buddy3D Camera

-PLA filament in Lipstick Red color with 1,75 mm diameter and 1 kg net weight, manufactured by Prusa Research with ±0,02 mm diameter tolerance.
-Spool with NFC tag enables automatic material recognition in compatible 3D printers.
+ASA filament in Signal White with a 1.75 mm diameter and 800 g net weight, manufactured by Prusa Research with a ±0.02 mm diameter tolerance, supplied on a spool with an NFC tag for automatic material recognition in compatible Prusa 3D printers.
 Prusa Research

 PLA filament (white) with a diameter of 1.75 mm and a net weight of 1 kg, manufactured by Prusa Research with a diameter tolerance of ±0.02 mm, supplied on a spool with an NFC tag for automatic material recognition in Prusa 3D printers